Pirate Parties International: Prague Declaration

-At the conference of Pirate Parties International in Prague (Czech Republic) in 2012, European Pirate parties agreed to run in the elections to the European Parliament in the year 2014 with a common program as well as establish a European political party (European Pirate Party, PPEU).
+At the conference of Pirate Parties International in Prague (Czech Republic) in 2012, European Pirate parties agreed to run in the elections to the European Parliament in 2014 with a common program, as well as to establish a European political party; the European Pirate Party (PPEU), a European political alliance was subsequently established in 2014.
 The declaration has been followed by conferences in Potsdam and Barcelona to work on the structure of the legal body to come and the statutes for it.

 Hack the Promise Festival Basel 2025

 In 2025, Pirate Parties International board member Schoresch Davoodi presented the keynote "Hack the System – At Least a Little" at the Hack the Promise Festival in Basel.
 He reframed the hacker ethos as a democratic practice of precision, openness, and collaboration, arguing that defending freedom today means improving systems rather than destroying them.

 Member Parties

-As of 18 June 2025, PPI lists the following 28 Ordinary members with the voting power of 26 (parties sharing territory split the vote among themselves):
+As of 3 April 2026, the PPI lists the following 28 ordinary members with the voting power of 26 (parties sharing territory split the vote among themselves).

+It must be noted, however, that the member party list mentions the Pirate Party of Australia both as an ordinary member and as a former member, without clarifying when the party rejoined, or removing it from the list of former ordinary members.
+Furthermore, the member party list still mentions the Pirate Party of Tunisia as an ordinary member, although it seems to be defunct.
+Similarly, it lists the United States Pirate Party as an ordinary member, although it voted to resign, criticizing the PPI for its stance on the Gaza Genocide and the Israeli occupation of the West Bank.